DabbinDallas/A4K_Recommendations/Recommended Add-ons.md

 > 9. Go into the "Video add-ons" section in the repo, and select Asgard add-on

 ## CocoScrapers
-This is a required add-on for specific add-ons in this list (FenlightAM and Umbrella), it is a third party scraper to resolve torrent links (the main function of these add-ons)
+This is a required add-on for specific add-ons in this list (Ezra, FenlightAM, and Umbrella), it is a third party scraper to resolve torrent links (the main function of these add-ons)

 > [!IMPORTANT]
 > Installation: